jhvanderschee/hugobricks/features_index.md

 Basically, the hugobricks way, the Call To Action brick (CTA) is made of text+image '(sub)components'.
-Add some simple but ellegant styling, and voilà.
+Add some simple but elegant styling, and voilà.

 (as a reminder, as long as the following is re-used across several bricks in the project :)